By Juegostudio | Game Development | July 24th, 2020

 No matter how much caution you exercise during development, there will be a lot of mistakes in the first few builds you make.
 These mistakes will evade the game developers despite their best intentions.

 This is where the testers come in.
 The testers will find glitches, bugs, errors, etc., of various elements inside your game.
-And once they find these errors, they will report it to the developers and get it fixed.
+And once they find these errors, they will report them to the developers and get them fixed.

 This is a very crucial step.
 Because releasing a game riddled with bugs is a bad idea.
 The users will hate if a game has the nicest concept out there and is executed in an improper way.